rocky-linux/sig-core-toolkit/func/README.md

 ### Should EPEL be enabled?
 No. The point is to test Rocky packages, not EPEL.
 There are also package differences that will break (eg: nc -> nmap-ncat vs netcat).

+### What about CRB or extras?
+It may say it's a failure, but it will continue anyway.

 Current Tree
 ------------